Do you think your attendants all have to match? Think again.

 Go to Any Length

 Mixing hemline heights lets everyone choose what works best on her body.
 Plus, it makes the gang look more interesting as a whole.
-Change it up within the group, or keep the ’maids in short frocks and let your MOH stand out in a longer number—or vice versa.
+Change it up within the group, or keep the 'maids in short frocks and let your maid of honor stand out in a longer number—or vice versa.

-Yes, lace has traditionally been reserved for the bride, but we love the way it adds romantic texture to your girls’ gowns, too (or just your MOH, as shown here).
+Yes, lace has traditionally been reserved for the bride, but we love the way it adds romantic texture to your girls' gowns, too.
 Make it fun—and not so bridal—by incorporating color: Bold tones get noticed at an outdoor fête, and subtler shades fit a formal affair.
+These barely-blue ones came from Lan Gui Yu.

 Swipe here for next slide